BrianWiz/ForgeNetworkingRemastered/docs/mkdocs/docs/NetworkObject/RemoteProcedureCalls/rpc-validation-by-server.md

 When we use the Network Contract Wizard (NCW), it will create 2 generated classes; one for our MonoBehaviour and one for our NetworkObject.

 The one that we want to focus on in this example is the generated NetworkObject.
 So let's say that we opened up the Network Contract Wizard (NCW) and we created a contract named **Ball** ; this will generate a NetworkObject class named **BallNetworkObject**.
 Now in another folder (not in the Generated folder) you will create a new C# script called **BallNetworkObject**.
-In here you will create your [partial class](https://msdn.microsoft.com/en-us/library/wa80x488.aspx) for the **BallNetworkObj ect** and you will override the **ServerAllowRpc** method like so:
+In here you will create your [partial class](https://msdn.microsoft.com/en-us/library/wa80x488.aspx) for the **BallNetworkObject** and you will override the **ServerAllowRpc** method like so:

 ### ServerAllowRpc